Amelia County, Virginia: Constitutional officers

-Amelia County is represented by Republican Amanda Chase in the Virginia Senate, Republican Thomas C. Wright Jr. in the Virginia House of Delegates, and Democrat Abigail Spanberger in the U.S. House of Representatives.
+Amelia County is represented by Republican John McGuire in the Virginia Senate, Republican Lee Ware in the Virginia House of Delegates, and Republican Bob Good in the U.S. House of Representatives.

 Media

 The Amelia Bulletin Monitor, a weekly newspaper, has covered the county since 1973.

 Education

 Public Primary and secondary schools

-Amelia County is served by the Amelia County School District.
+Amelia County is served by the Amelia County Public Schools.